birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - course-count for remaining OIT courses after already-in-Leganto check: 936
     - 340 courses were removed because the course was already in Leganto with the same instructor.
     - (see file "d__already_in_leganto...tsv")
+        - Note there are two of these: Both Bart's original, and my copy are shown.
+The order of columns changed from the order the code was expecting, and there was one additional column.
+I restored the order of the columns to match the code, and I removed the additional column that's not used by the code.
     - (see file "d2__oit_data_02.json")

 - course-count for remaining OIT courses after OCRA class_id lookups: 177